Barnard Faculty:

 Prerequisites: (GERM UN1102) Or the equivalent based on a language placement test taken with Professor Motyl.

-In this intensive four-week summer study abroad language and culture course in Vienna, students will practice and expand their German-language skills on the Intermediate level in real-life situations by exploring Austrian culture, history and politics in one of Europes most diverse cities.
+In this intensive four-week summer study abroad language and culture course in Vienna, students will practice and expand their German-language skills on the Advanced level in real-life situations by exploring Austrian culture, history and politics in one of Europes most diverse cities.
 Students will experience language and culture first-hand.
 Aside from practicing and developing their linguistic competency and ability to engage in critical thinking in German, students will develop cultural literacy and broaden global competence.
-Prerequisites: completion of German Intermediate I (GERM UN2101) or at least three semesters of college German language study
+Prerequisites: completion of German Intermediate II (GERM UN2102) or at least two years of college German language study or the equivalent

 GERM UN2101 INTERMEDIATE GERMAN I. 4.00 points.

-Prerequisites: GERM UN1102 or the equivalent.
-Intermediate German UN2101 is conducted entirely in German and emphasizes the four basic language skills, cultural awareness, and critical thinking.
-A wide range of topics (from politics and poetry to art) as well as authentic materials (texts, film, art, etc.) are used to improve the 4 skills.
+Prerequisites: GERM UN2101 or the equivalent.
+If you have prior German outside of Columbia’s language sequence, the placement exam is required.
+Intermediate German UN2102 is conducted entirely in German and emphasizes the four basic language skills, cultural awareness, and critical thinking.
+A wide range of topics (from politics and poetry to art) as well as authentic materials (texts, film, art, etc.) are used to improve the 4 skill.
 Practice in conversation aims at enlarging the vocabulary necessary for daily communication.
 Grammar is practiced in the context of the topics.
 Learning and evaluation are individualized (individual vocabulary lists, essays, oral presentations, final portfolio) and project-based (group work and final group project)

 Course Number Section/Call Number Times/Location Instructor Points Enrollment